 You can execute most of the tasks below from the Management > Search tab in the Web Console.
 Execute a search operation to locate and select the required user object.
-After you select one or more objects in the list, the taskbar becomes active with options such as create, account, and exchange.
-Click the options to display their functions.
+After you select one or more objects in the list, the taskbar becomes active with toolbar options and drop-down options for Accounts and Exchange.
+Mouse over a toolbar icon or click on a drop-down menu to display their functions or options.